 Respect for human rights

 Ensuring our employees act in a lawful fashion guided by integrity also means protecting human rights.
-HHLA only has sites in Europe and more than 95 % of HHLA’s suppliers are based in the European Union, where human rights are a prime concern and enshrined in both local and European laws.
+Almost all of HHLA’s locations are in Europe and more than 95 % of HHLA’s suppliers are based in the European Union, where human rights are a prime concern and enshrined in both local and European laws.
 Furthermore, the principles of the UN Global Compact are reflected in the Code of Conduct and HHLA’s comprehensive guidelines, such as its health and safety guidelines.
 As an overarching set of rules, the Code of Conduct includes the following principles:

-- protecting the environment and sustainable business practices, promoting environmental awareness and accelerating the development and acceptance of environmentally friendly technologies through the HHLA sustainability strategy.
-Sustainability strategy
+- protecting the environment and sustainable business practices, promoting environmental awareness and accelerating the development and acceptance of environmentally friendly technologies through HHLA's sustainability strategy.
+Strategy and management

-The risk-oriented business partner screening system currently being introduced by HHLA in the field of third-party compliance also contributes towards the early detection of potential human rights risks.
-Equally, the Supplier Code of Conduct being rolled out specifically includes respect for human rights.
+The risk-oriented business partner screening system that HHLA uses in the area of third-party compliance also contributes towards the early detection of potential human rights risks.
+The Supplier Code of Conduct used by HHLA for its suppliers specifically includes respect for human rights.

 On the basis of the National Action Plan on Business and Human Rights, HHLA has issued a Declaration of Principles for the Respect and Observance of Human Rights and for Diversity and the Condemnation of all Forms of Discrimination and Racism.
 In 2022, the focus of enhancements was on designing and developing a strategy for diversity management, establishing a new office for diversity and inclusion and launching a project for implementing the provisions of the German Supply Chain Due Diligence Act (LkSG).
 On Diversity Day, HHLA signed the Diversity Charter, thereby reiterating its inherent commitment to equal opportunities within the company, among other things.
 Communication in the reporting period focused on the issues of diversity, inclusion and occupational safety.